-Annuities can provide you with cash either immediately or in the future, but it’s important to know the pros and cons of annuities before deciding whether they make sense for your situation.
-We’ve outlined just a few below to help you get started.
+It’s important to know the pros and cons of annuities before deciding whether they make sense for your situation.
+We’ve outlined them below to help you get started.

 You have options depending on your comfort with risk.
-Deferred annuities can be either fixed or variable.
-The money inside a fixed annuity grows at a fixed interest rate, which means you’re guaranteed the same monthly payment amount when your annuity starts making payments.
-But if you’re good with taking on more risk, you could opt for a variable annuity, which invests your money in investment options also known as subaccounts.
-If the subaccounts perform well, when you annuitize you may wind up with better payments.
-But just like with other investments, if your subaccounts perform poorly (perhaps even decline in value) your payments could be lower when you start receiving income.
+Accumulation annuities can be either fixed or variable.
+The money inside a fixed annuity grows at a fixed interest rate.
+But if you’re good with taking on more risk, you could opt for a variable annuity, which invests your money in investment funds known as subaccounts.
+If the subaccounts perform well, your retirement savings will grow.
+But just like with other investments, if your subaccounts perform poorly (perhaps even decline in value), your retirement savings could shrink.

 You can use qualified and non-qualified dollars.
 Qualified and non-qualified refer to the way money you earn in a given year is treated from a tax perspective.
 Qualified dollars “qualify” for special tax treatment, so those contributions are considered pre-tax (like the contributions you make into a 401(k) or an IRA).
 Non-qualified money refers to dollars you’ve already paid income tax on, so they are considered post-tax.